Index To All 16 Chapters

 It is better not to relieve human suffering because that would be interfering with people's karma" [06]

-In this regard, the late Dave hunt tells an amusing, but very telling story.
-He says he was in hospital for surgery and, during his stay, enjoyed talking to the doctors and nurses "about what really matters".
-He goes on to say that he was shocked at how many nurses declared they could believe what they wanted.
+In this regard, the late Dave hunt once told an amusing but very telling story.
+He says he was in hospital for surgery and during his stay enjoyed talking to the doctors and nurses "about what really matters".
+He went on to say that he was shocked at how many nurses declared they could believe what they wanted.
 Dave's response was to tell the medical staff to remove the I.V. and let him out of there.
 This, obviously, met with some consternation until he explained to them that he was not willing to be treated in a hospital where nurses and doctors could believe whatever they want.
-The staff then explained that they were talking only about religion, and he had no need to worry since here were definite medical procedures for treating patients.
+The staff then explained that they were talking only about religion and he had no need to worry since here were definite medical procedures for treating patients.

 In other words, there are rules for caring for the body but, when it comes to ones eternal soul, anything goes.
 As Dave went on to say...